SaraEOlivera/SaraeOlivera/README.md

 ### 👋 Hi there.
 My name is Sara.

 * :desktop_computer: I´m interested in web development.
-* 🌱 I’m currently learning HTML, CSS, JS, Python and MySQL
+* 🌱 I’m currently learning PHP, JS, Python and MySQL
 * 👯 I’m looking to collaborate on any project that allows me to learn, acquire programming experience and meet people with the same interests.
 * 📫 You can reach me at saraeolivera@gmail.com
 <!--